Sun Myung Moon: Illness and death

 On 14 August 2012, after suffering from pneumonia earlier in the month, Moon was admitted to Saint Mary's Hospital at The Catholic University of Korea in Seoul.
-On 15 August 2012, he was reported to be gravely ill and was put on a ventilator at the intensive care unit of St. Mary's Hospital.
+On 15 August 2012, he was reported to be gravely ill and was put on a ventilator at the intensive care unit of St. Mary's.
 On 31 August 2012, Moon was transferred to a church-owned hospital near his home in Gapyeong, northeast of Seoul, after suffering multiple organ failure.
 Moon died on the morning of 3 September 2012 (1:54 am KST) at the age of 92.

 A two-week mourning period was conducted in honor of him.
 On 15 September, after a funeral service attended by tens of thousands of Unification Church followers, Moon was buried at a church-owned mansion in Gapyeong.

 Activities and interests

 Politics

 In 1964, Moon founded the Korean Culture and Freedom Foundation, which promoted the interests of South Korea and sponsored Radio Free Asia.
-Former U.S. Presidents Harry S Truman, Dwight D. Eisenhower and Richard Nixon were honorary presidents or directors at various times.
+Former US Presidents Harry S Truman, Dwight D. Eisenhower, and Richard Nixon were honorary presidents or directors at various times.

-In 1972, Moon predicted the decline of communism, based on the teachings of the Divine Principle: "After 7,000 biblical years – 6,000 years of restoration history plus the millennium, the time of completion – communism will fall in its 70th year.
+In 1972, Moon offered predictions on the decline of communism, based on the teachings of the Divine Principle: "After 7,000 biblical years—6,000 years of restoration history plus the millennium, the time of completion—communism will fall in its 70th year.
 Here is the meaning of the year 1978.
-Communism, begun in 1917, could maintain itself approximately 60 years and reach its peak.
-So 1978 is the border line and afterward communism will decline; in the 70th year it will be altogether ruined.
+Communism, begun in 1917, could maintain itself for approximately 60 years and reach its peak.
+So 1978 is the borderline and afterward, communism will decline; in the 70th year, it will be altogether ruined.
 This is true.
 Therefore, now is the time for people who are studying communism to abandon it."

 In 1980, Moon asked church members to found CAUSA International as an anti-communist educational organization, based in New York.
 In the 1980s, it was active in 21 countries.
-In the United States it sponsored educational conferences for Christian leaders as well as seminars and conferences for Senate staffers and other activists.
+In the United States, it sponsored educational conferences for Christian leaders as well as seminars and conferences for Senate staffers and other activists.
 In 1986, it produced the anti-communist documentary film Nicaragua Was Our Home.
 CAUSA supported the Nicaraguan Contras.

 In August 1985, the Professors World Peace Academy, an organization founded by Moon, sponsored a conference in Geneva to debate the theme "The situation in the world after the fall of the communist empire."
 In April 1990, Moon visited the Soviet Union and met with President Mikhail Gorbachev.
-Moon expressed support for the political and economic transformations under way in the Soviet Union.
-At the same time the Unification Church was expanding into formerly communist nations.
+Moon expressed support for the political and economic transformations underway in the Soviet Union.
+At the same time, the Unification Church was expanding into formerly communist nations.
 After the dissolution of the Soviet Union in 1991, some American conservatives criticized Moon for his softening of his previous anti-communist stance.